 The technical integration is deliberately simple so your team can focus on the strategic questions: what should your agent be allowed to buy?
 How much autonomy do users get to configure?
 What revenue model does this enable?

-The agentic commerce infrastructure is being built right now.
-Stripe MPP launched on March 18, 2026.
-OpenAI's shopping features are live.
-Visa, Mastercard, Google, and Coinbase are all deploying agent payment protocols.
+The infrastructure is being built right now: Stripe MPP shipped March 18, OpenAI's shopping features are live, and Visa, Mastercard, Google, and Coinbase are all rolling out agent payment protocols.
+Teams that lock in their agent wallet strategy this quarter will be shipping autonomous features while competitors are still on whiteboards.

 Ready to add wallet capabilities to your AI agents?
 Explore Openfort's agent wallet infrastructure or read the docs to get started in minutes.